-Over the past two years, the Bureau has increased its work output by utilizing private contractors to augment State career service employees.
-To supplement the Bureau's four operational cleanup teams that handle the review and cleanup of contaminated sites, two additional contractor teams were hired.
+Over the past three years, the Bureau has increased its work output by utilizing private contractors to augment State career service employees.
+To supplement the Bureau's four operational cleanup teams that handle the review and oversight of the cleanup of contaminated sites, two additional contractor teams were hired.
 The contractor teams provide approximately 32 additional professional staff members, including engineers, geologists, and scientists, to implement the preapproval program and oversee cleanup work.
-The cost of the two contractor teams is approximately \$4.5 million per year.
-In addition, the Bureau utilizes private contractors at a cost of approximately \$2 million per year to: augment Bureau staff for records handling; scoring and ranking of sites; reimbursement claims support; ability to pay analyses; legal support; and, capital equipment readiness and refurbishment.
-The use of contract staff has allowed the Bureau to dramatically increase its business volume without incurring long-term career service obligations, while doubling the number of sites in cleanup.
-As the 2001/2002 fiscal year ends the Bureau will have approximately 5,500 petroleum contaminated sites in some phase of assessment or remediation.
+The cost of the two contractor teams is approximately \$4.5 - 5 million per year.
+In addition, the Bureau utilizes private contractors at a cost of approximately \$1.5 million per year to: augment Bureau staff for records handling; scoring and ranking of sites; reimbursement claims support; ability to pay analyses; legal support; and, capital equipment readiness and refurbishment.
+The use of contract staff has allowed the Bureau to dramatically increase its business volume without incurring long-term career service obligations, while more than doubling the number of sites in cleanup.
+As of November 2002, the Bureau had approximately 5,450 active sites.
+Due to a loss of trust fund dollars (\$32 million) the Bureau has had to reduce this number by 1,505.
+As of January 2003, the number of active sites has dropped to 3,945.